odu-cs432-websci/public/fall21/syllabus.md

 ### Seeking Help

 The course Blackboard site should be your first reference for questions about the class.
-If you have questions about course requirements or materials, post questions using the class Piazza site.
+If you have questions about course requirements or materials, post questions using the class Blackboard Discussion Board.
 For extra help, attend office hours.

 ## Academic Integrity